-Commuter Benefits Program Pre-Tax Benefit

-2. The Parking Fringe Benefit Monthly Pre-Tax Limit increased from $240 per month to $245 per month.
-Employees with deduction amounts of more than $240 per month will see a decrease in their taxable earnings.
-Employees with payroll deductions that are $240 per month or less will not be affected by this change.
+The Parking Fringe Benefit Monthly Pre-Tax Limit increased from $245 per month to $250 per month.
+Employees with deduction amounts of more than $250 per month may see a change in their taxable earnings.

-If you are enrolled in another plan (Commuter Card - Unrestricted, Transit Pass, or Park-N-Ride) please review your payroll deduction amounts and make any necessary payroll deduction changes via NYCAPS Employee Self Service (ESS) or by contacting your agency TransitBenefit Coordinator.
+To review your payroll deductions amounts and make any necessary payroll deduction changes visit NYCAPS Employee Self Service (ESS) or contact your agency TransitBenefit Coordinator.

-WHAT IT SAYS NOW | Commuter Benefits Program Pre-Tax Benefit